-The image processing system is completed by suitable line lighting, which can also be implemented as UV lighting for the inspection of films, as well as the matching lenses and cables, which Ralf Wirtz and his image processing colleagues also procure through STEMMER IMAGING.
-The operating software, which enables the extremely fast automatic or, if necessary, manual setup of new labels and displays the results of the image processing, was developed by AB Graphic itself.
+The vision system is completed by suitable line lighting, which can also be implemented as UV lighting for the inspection of films, as well as the matching lenses and cables, which Ralf Wirtz and his colleagues also procure through STEMMER IMAGING.
+The operating software, which enables the extremely fast automatic or, if necessary, manual setup of new labels and displays the results of image processing, was developed by AB Graphic itself.

-The fleyeVision image processing systems are integrated into inconspicuous and compact housings in the systems.
+The fleyeVision imaging systems are integrated into inconspicuous and compact housings in the systems.
 Due to the tight installation space, the AB Graphic developers have cleverly extended the optical axis by means of a mirror system in order to achieve the required working distance for the cameras.

 AB Graphic International had been producing innovative further processing machines for digital printing, automatic winding machines, winding and inspection machines as well as print inspection systems for over 60 years.
 With production facilities in Great Britain and Germany as well as sales and service points in Great Britain, Germany, the USA, France, the Netherlands and Spain, plus a global network of sales partners, the company offers its international customers comprehensive support.